imprintio/imprint/README.md

-Take‑away: Imprint pays a few bytes per field to unlock deserialization-free joins, per‑field projection, and schema‑less tooling—capabilities that matter most in realtiem data manipulation topologies where each record may be routed, filtered, or merged dozens of times.
+Take‑away: Imprint pays a few bytes per field to unlock deserialization-free joins, per‑field projection, and schema‑less tooling—capabilities that matter most in realtime data manipulation topologies where each record may be routed, filtered, or merged dozens of times.

 ## Binary Format Structure